Table of Contents

 assert

-assert is used to debugging purpose:
+assert is used for debugging purposes:

 >>> a = 10